Skip to content

 Lab Check-Off Task 1: Setup Lab Kit

 The TAs will pass out an ECE 2300 Lab Kit to each group.
 The TAs will record the kit number on your check-off sheet.
-For this lab, you will receive the FPGA board, a USB-B cable, a USB-C cable, and a component box with some jumper wires and a USB flash drive.
+For this lab, you will receive the FPGA board, a USB-B cable, a USB-C cable, and a component box with some jumper wires, a piezo buzzer, a digital distance sensor, and a USB flash drive.
 Use the USB-B cable to plug the FPGA board into the workstation.

 1. Simulate the Single-Cycle TinyRV1 Processor

 Before starting to work on an FPGA prototype, you must make sure you have a working Verilog hardware design that has been thoroughly tested in simulation.
-We will be both running test simulations and also using two different interactive simulators to ensure our hardware design is fully functional.
+We will be rerunning the same test simulations and using the same interactive simulators as last week.
 One student should start VS Code on the workstation, log into the ecelinux servers, source the setup script, and make sure their group repository is up to date.

 % source setup-ece2300.sh